sbashwin/sathyamvellal.github.io/source/oldblog/_posts/2013-12-19-hollywood-in-2014-for-me.markdown

 date: 2013-12-19 15:51
 comments: true
 permalink: "/blog/hollywood-in-2014"
+description: "2013 is almost closing and its time to take a peek at films of 2014."
 disclaimer: "Note: This is a blog post from an older version of this website.
 Links and styles on this page might not work/render as expected."
 ---
 <div class="disclaimer center grey text-small">{{ page.disclaimer }}</div>

-2013 is almost closing and its time to take a peak at films of 2014.
+2013 is almost closing and its time to take a peek at films of 2014.
 This list though, is my preference.
 You can check the [entire list in wikipedia][1].
 Here, I've linked the films to a trailer and a rating of my expectations (arranged by rating and alphabetically).

 <!-- more -->